bryance-oyang/websocket_ctube/README.md

 memcpy'ed into it.
 The main thread then wakes the writers.
 At this point, `ws_ctube_broadcast()` returns and the main thread can continue.

-When a writer wakes, it acquires a reference to the current `ws_ctube_data` and sends the data to its client via data frames according to the WebSocket standard.
+When writers wake, they acquire references to the current `ws_ctube_data` and send the data to their clients via data frames according to the WebSocket standard.
 Having one writer per client means that clients cannot block each other.